trishateh/my-portfolio/README.md

-# This is my portfolio website created with Gatsby, Strapi and GraphQL.
+# This is my portfolio website

+Created with Gatsby, Strapi and GraphQL.

 Check out my bio and projects i have worked on here.